 Please refer to the pattern below for cutting the pieces.

-- Turn hem of this cuff twice; ¼ inch each time, and top stitch.
-If you have a serger, serge hem, then turn once, ½ inch, and top stitch.
+- There are two ways to “finish” the edge of the cuff: Turn hem of this cuff twice; ¼ inch each time, and top stitch., or, if you have a serger, serge or zigzag hem, then turn once, ½ inch, and top stitch.

 - Tie the cord to a large safety pin and feed it through the casing and back out the opening.
 Tie knots in each end of the cord so it will not unravel, but DO NOT tie the two ends of the cord together.
 They will be tied together when the stocking is filled.

 - Pick up the next stocking and repeat!

 A few suggestions to make this project a bit more simple/meaningful:

 - A work party to cut out and stitch the stockings is a lot of fun, and it is easier to do assembly-line style with your friends helping.
 (Even some of the men might get involved!)
 Add a bit of Christmas music and Christmas cookies to the gathering-no matter the time of year and the fun fellowship that results will be remembered as children and teens of San Carlos enjoy your creations!

 - Cutting the cuff fabric in long strips, sewing it together, then cutting the right length for cuffs works well and saves fabric.
 Just lay out the fabrics and use a rotary cutter, cutting across the width of the fabrics.
 You can do several layers at a time, and have someone on a sewing machine or serger putting them together while you cut.

 Thank you for helping with this project.
 Have fun, and may you be richly blessed both in your fellowship and through your generosity!